-The south has become an increasingly popular destination for visitors, especially the road-bound tourist who wants to rent a vehicle and explore.
-The highway which connects southern Belize to the rest of the country has undergone a total transition, with millions of dollars expended to upgrade and rebuild this vital country link.
+The south has become a popular destination for visitors, especially the road-bound tourist who wants to rent a vehicle and explore.
+The highway which connects southern Belize to the rest of the country has undergone a total transition, with millions of dollars expended to upgrade and rebuild this vital country link and was well upgraded again in 2016.

 Connecting to any of the southern destinations from either the capital Belmopan or the commercial center Belize City is a beautiful scenic ride on the Hummingbird and Southern Highways.
 This region is easily accessible by daily commuter flights to Dangriga and nearby Independence.